Atxada/personal-website/posts/create-simple-node-editor.md

             self.scene.addItemToScene(divNode, position)
 ```

-To add the menu options, we simply using <CodeText>addAction</CodeText> function and passing the icon (you can pass nothing and it's still works).
+To add the menu options, we simply use <CodeText>addAction</CodeText> function and pass the icon (you can pass nothing and it still works).
 Next, we want our node to be positioned according to the mouse position.
 To do this, I query the <CodeText>event.pos</CodeText> and map it to the scene.

 We already have the mouse position value, now we need to pass it to the scene.
 Inside the <CodeText>NodeGraphicsScene</CodeText> class let's add a function called <CodeText>addItemToScene</CodeText> that will handle both node creation and positioning.